Sous Vide Chicken Breasts

 Sliced Sous Vide Chicken with lemons and herbs

-For full details about using this method, see the printable sous vide recipe card down below.
-Here is step-by-step how to set up and use the sous vide method for juicy chicken breasts:
+Making sous vide chicken is easier than you think and takes all the stress out of cooking chicken.
+Just follow these steps and finish with a quick sear for the best flavor.
+For full details about using this method, see the printable recipe card down below.
+Here is step-by-step how to set up and use the sous vide method for juicy chicken breasts.

-Season with salt and pepper.
-Place lemon slices and fresh herbs on top of each chicken breast.
-Carefully place chicken into plastic bags and vacuum seal.
-Alternately, place in gallon-size ziploc bags, remove all the air and seal.
+Season the chicken with salt and pepper.
+Add lemon slices and herbs on top, then place everything into a vacuum-seal bag and seal it.
+Alternately, place in gallon-size zip top bags, remove all the air and seal.

 Chicken Breast in vacuumed sealed bag with lemons and herbs in pot with sous vide machine

-Chicken Breasts are not fully cooked at 140° F. We also want the chicken to have a bit of color and brown it up a bit, so we will give it a quick sear in a hot pan.
+Chicken Breasts are not fully cooked at 140° F, so we will give it a quick sear in a hot pan.
+We also want the chicken to have a bit of color and brown it up a bit.

-Remove chicken breasts from bag and sear in skillet, flipping once.
+Remove chicken breasts from bag, pat dry with paper towels, and sear in skillet, flipping once.

-When chicken is nice and browned and has reached 165° F, remove and let rest for 5 mins or so.
+When chicken is nice and browned and has reached 165° F, remove and let rest for about 5 minutes.

 Sous Vide Chicken in pan